baoshengli96/baoshengli96.github.io/_pages/about.md

 * Minmax optimization

 News
-* 1. [Jun.
+* [Jun.
 2025] One paper titled *Decentralized Federated Learning in Mobile Computing Ecosystems with Time-Varying and Heterogeneous Networks* has been submitted to IEEE TMC.
+Co-authors: Weifeng Gao,